cdev-framework/cdev-sdk/README.md

 $ pip install cdev
 ```

-Create a new project, see the resources in the created project, and create the project.
+### Create a new project, see the resources that will be deployed, and create the project.

 **When creating a new project, you will be prompted to link to a `S3 Bucket` for your deployment artifacts to be stored in.**